 “I am fascinated by the sense of interiority that Heward was able to create in these paintings of non-smiling women.”Julia Skelly

 Prudence Heward: Life & Work describes the intriguing ways in which Heward approached her subjects—always with an eye to issues of class, gender, and race.
 Heward became one of the most innovative artists working in Canada during the early twentieth century.
 After her death in 1947, the National Gallery of Canada, Ottawa, organized a memorial exhibition of Heward’s work, which toured across the country, though her name soon fell out of notoriety until feminist art historians rediscovered her work.
 Julia Skelly reveals why Heward is now recognized as one of this country’s groundbreaking painters and one of the most innovative artists working in Canada during her lifetime.

 Julia Skelly received a PhD from Queen’s University, and she teaches in the Department of Art History and Communication Studies at McGill University.
-Skelly is the author of Wasted Looks: Addiction and British Visual Culture, 1751–1919 (Ashgate, 2014) and the editor of The Uses of Excess in Visual and Material Culture, 1600–2010 (Ashgate, 2014).
-Her next book, Radical Decadence: Excess in Contemporary Feminist Textiles and Craft, will be published by Bloomsbury in March 2017.
+Skelly is the author of Addiction and British Visual Culture, 1751–1919: Wasted Looks (2014) and the editor of The Uses of Excess in Visual and Material Culture, 1600–2010 (2014).
+Her most recent book, Radical Decadence: Excess in Contemporary Feminist Textiles and Craft, was published in 2017.